Richard Carpenter (theologian): Family

+Note: There was no son named William found in the Parish records nor was a William cited in the father's will.

+Other people called Richard Carpenter

 This Richard Carpenter was not the Richard Carpenter of Amesbury, Wiltshire, father of William Carpenter of Providence, Rhode Island.

 Nor should he be confused with Richard Carpenter (vicar of Poling).
 This Richard was at Kings College, Cambridge, in 1622, twice lived in Europe for a few years and was vicar of Poling from 1635 to about 1642.
 He married in middle age and finally settled not in Amesbury but Aylesbury, in Buckinghamshire, where he died about 1670.